ozyurtf/agentic-data-assistant/README.md

 docker compose up
 ```

 Visit `http://localhost:8080/` to interact with the UI and chatbot.
+Enter `admin` in the email field and `password` in the password field to log in.

 ## Run without Docker